 Joseph W. Bull, Ph.D.
 Co-founder, Technical Director (Biodiversity Offsets, No Net Loss, Natural Capital), CFO

 Joe first developed a specific enthusiasm for biodiversity conservation after taking part in an orang-u-tan project on the island of Borneo, and coming away with the abiding memory of seeing thousands of kilometres of palm oil plantations where primary rainforest had once stood.

 Subsequently, whilst reading a B.Sc. in Physics at Imperial College London, Joe took part in numerous paid or self-funded wilderness projects, including: biodiversity surveys in the Peruvian Amazon, health and reforestation projects in Nepal, prevention of the wild animal smuggling trade in Guatemala, and managing nature reserves in the UK.
 During this time, Joe chaired the Imperial College Environmental Society, delivering his first small-scale rewilding project: creating a nature sanctuary out of a seldom-used parkland in central London.

 After an M.Sc. in Ecological Management, Joe spent a number of years working in the private sector as an environmental consultant, based in London and working in the UK and overseas.
 This provided Joe with a wealth of business experience, working across a range of sustainability issues including carbon, water and ecology.
 It was at this point that he became convinced that the solution to global biodiversity loss was at least partly to work with and deliver conservation interventions through the private sector.

-Consequently, Joe completed a Ph.D. on the topic of biodiversity offsets & landscape conservation under climate change.
-He is currently carrying out a Marie Curie Fellowship at the University of Copenhagen, Denmark.
+Consequently, Joe completed a Ph.D. on the topic of biodiversity offsets & landscape conservation under climate change, and completed a Marie Curie Fellowship over two years at the University of Copenhagen, Denmark.
 Joe is currently a Lecturer at the University of Kent, UK.

 Wild Business Associates